 Natural Sciences, Technology and Environmental Studies

-The School of Natural Sciences, Technology, and Environmental Studies offers education at all levels, from undergraduate to doctoral studies.
-The academic subjects include environmental science, global development studies, informatics, media technology, and tourism studies.
-We have many educational programs and independent courses.
+The School of Natural Sciences, Technology, and Environmental Studies offers education at all levels, from undergraduate to doctoral studies, in subjects that include Environmental Science, Global Development Studies, Informatics, Media Technology, and Tourism Studies.
+We offer many degree programmes and freestanding courses.

 Education

-Our education is based on important societal issues and is conducted in collaboration with industries and authorities.
-Through both theoretical and practical exercises, you will gain the tools to work for change – both locally and globally, anchored in the UN’s global goals.
+Education at the school builds upon on important societal issues and is conducted in collaboration with the public and private sectors.
+Using both theory and practice, students gain the tools to work for change – both locally and globally – anchored in the UN’s global goals.
 Climate, environmental impact, growth, and the conditions for future generations to live in a sustainable world are highly relevant issues.
-At our department, you can study how people, the environment, and technology interact and influence each other from ecological, social, and economic perspectives in relation to various aspects of sustainable development.
+We study how people, the environment, and technology interact and influence each other from ecological, social, and economic perspectives, in relation to various aspects of sustainable development.

-We offer several different educational programs at both the undergraduate (bachelor’s programs) and advanced levels (master’s programs).
-You can obtain a degree in Environmental Science External link., Global Development Studies External link., Tourism Studies External link., Media Technology, External link. and Informatics External link..
-Within the various subjects, there are opportunities to take independent courses, which you can read more about on the subjects’ websites.
+We offer programmes at both Bachelor’s and Master’s level, with degrees in Environmental Science External link., Global Development Studies External link., Tourism Studies External link., Media Technology, External link. and Informatics External link..
+The subjects also offer freestanding courses, which you can read more about on the subjects’ webpages.

-Our department conducts research in many areas and in collaboration with researchers in other countries.
-Both subject depth and multidisciplinary or transdisciplinary approaches are prioritized in research methods and theoretical approaches.
-We conduct research in laboratory environments, in the field, in global projects, and in collaboration with various industries, such as the media industry, the tourism industry, and with authorities and public sectors with challenge-driven questions.
-The department also conducts commissioned education and commissioned research.
+The school conducts research in many areas, as well as through international collaborations.
+Research methods and theoretical approaches priotitise both subject depth and multidisciplinary or transdisciplinary approaches.
+We conduct research in laboratory environments, in the field, in global projects, and in collaboration with various industries, such as the media and tourism, as well as research in challenge-driven issues in partnership with the public sector.
+The department also conducts contract education and commissioned research.

-At the School of Natural Sciences, Technology, and Environmental Studies, research is conducted in the subjects of environmental science, global development studies, media technology, informatics, and tourism studies.
-The subjects differ in content but are united by their interdisciplinary approach, high degree of collaboration, and focus on sustainable development.
+At the School of Natural Sciences, Technology, and Environmental Studies, research is conducted in Environmental Science, Global Development Studies, Informatics, Media Technology, and Tourism Studies.
+These subjects differ in content but are united by their interdisciplinary approach, high degree of collaboration, and focus on sustainable development.

-Research in Global Development Studies is based on various theoretical and methodological approaches that analyze political, economic, social, cultural, and environmental aspects of complex societal change, from local to global levels.
-The research is characterized by interdisciplinarity and primarily focuses on conditions in the Global South.
+Research in Global Development Studies is based on various theoretical and methodological approaches that analyse political, economic, social, cultural, and environmental aspects of complex societal change, from local to global levels.
+It is characterised by interdisciplinarity and primarily focuses on conditions in the Global South.

-Research in Media Technology is organized into three areas: User Experiences, Critical Perspectives and Digital Design, and Emerging Media Technologies.
-Together, these areas cover a broad research field, including the role of digital technology in shaping and creating social phenomena, as well as research on AI (Artificial Intelligence) in games, interaction with drones and robots, and Data Visualization and Service Design.
-Other research areas include Bodily and Physical Interaction and Materiality.
+Research in Media Technology is organised into three areas: User Experiences; Critical Perspectives and Digital Design; and Emerging Media Technologies.
+Together, these areas cover a broad research field, including the role of digital technology in shaping and creating social phenomena, as well as research on AI (Artificial Intelligence) in games, interaction with drones and robots, and data visualisation and service design.
+Other research areas include physical interaction and materiality.

 The School of Natural Sciences, Technology and Environmental Studies has approximately 110 employees, consisting of teachers/researchers, doctoral students, and administrative staff.
-Both education and research prioritize cross-disciplinary activities.
+Both education and research prioritise cross-disciplinary activities.
 Researchers and students with different academic backgrounds work together and actively contribute to strengthening the multidisciplinary climate.
-The department consists of three academic departments and one administrative department:
+The school has three academic departments and one administrative department:

 • Department of Informatics and Tourism Studies